-1.17 Graduate Study
+1.15 Graduate Study

 Nearly half of the students who graduate from the civil engineering program here at UIUC go on to pursue graduate study.
-Most of them earn a master's degree, and some go on for a doctorate.
-While a B.S. degree in civil engineering provides a solid educational foundation for many career options, a number of high-profile employers place high value on the M.S. degree.
-In certain disciplines, the M.S. degree is almost the de facto entry-level degree as dictated by the typical hiring practices of most employers.
+While a B.S.degree in civil engineering provides a solid educational foundation for many career options, employers' place high value on the M.S. degree.
+In certain disciplines, an M.S.